New: Guidance for the 2021-22 school year released

 Only basic first aid is administered at school.
 School secretaries and health aides provide this care in our elementary schools with school nurse training and consultation.
 Parents are always notified if a child sustains any significant injury at school so that the student can be observed closely at home.
 Staff will call 911 if a student presents with a potentially serious, life-threatening illness or injury.

 Medications can be given at school if needed following state guidelines and district policy.
 We encourage parents to give medication at home as much as possible.
 We must have written parental permission to give any medication at school.
-Additionally we require physician written authorization to give any medication at school including all other over the counter medications.
+Additionally we require physician written authorization to give medications at school including all other over the counter medications (please note that Tylenol, Ibuprofen, Benadryl, Tums, and cough drops require parental permission only).
 All medication must be in original containers.
 Please refer to the Woodland Park School District Re-2 Student Medication form for medications administration at school.

 If your child needs to self carry emergency medications , please contact your school nurse.
 The student needs to demonstrate appropriate maturity, knowledge and responsibility to self administer emergency medication.
 A contract provided by the school nurse and signed by the student, parent, health care provider and school nurse is required.